lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

     The objective of this tutorial is to use
     LAMMPS to perform a simple molecular dynamics simulation of a binary fluid in the NVT ensemble.
-The system is a simple Lennard-Jones fluid made of neutral dots with a Langevin thermostating.
-The simulation box is cubic with periodic boundary conditions.
+The system is a simple Lennard-Jones fluid made of neutral particles with different sizes.
+A Langevin thermostat is applied to the particles.
+The
+    simulation box is cubic with periodic boundary conditions.

 ..  container:: abstract